Install App - Add Dave's Eats to your home screen for quick access!

 • 1 tsp 1 tsp (5 g) dijon mustard (optional), whole grain or dijon

-• 2 quarts 2 quarts (1.9 kg) vegetable stock or chicken stock (low-sodium) or water, and 1 bouillon cube
+• 2 quarts 2 quarts (1.9 kg) vegetable stock or chicken stock (low-sodium) or water

 • 2 2 beef bouillon cube (optional), if using water